DaneVass/BARtab/README.md

       --alnmismatches            Number of allowed mismatches during reference mapping [default = 1]

     Sincle-cell arguments:
-      --bam                      Path to BAM file output of Cell Ranger, containing reads that do not map to the reference genome.
-Only permitted in single-cell mode
       --cellnumber               Number of cells expected in sample, only when no BAM provided [default = 5000] --umi_dist                 Hamming distance between UMIs to be collapsed during counting [default = 1]